 Researchers also plan to use ChemCam to study the soil at each place Curiosity stops.
-These observations will document local and regional variations in the soil's composition and - from images taken through the telescope - in the size distribution of soil particles.
+These observations will document local and regional variations in the soil's composition and - from images taken through the telescope by the remote micro-imager - in the size distribution of soil particles.